edgecollective/edge-blog/posts/notes/co2.md

 14 OCT 2020
 - set up / test heltec gateway again to send to FarmOS [X]
 - also send to custom server on DO;
-- use [this article](https://www.circuits.dk/testing-mh-z19-ndir-co2-sensor-module/) and make an arduino module for reading from the Z19.
+- get Z19 up and running [X]
+- turn off autocalibration on the Z19 []
+- turn off autocalibration on the K30 []

 ## Table of contents